 - Zest from 1/2 lemon

-- 2/3 cup grape seed oil more if you like your pesto thinner
+- 1 cup olive or avocado oil more if you like your pesto thinner

 Instructions

-- Combine your dry ingredients in a food processor and pulse until coarsely chopped.
+- Combine your dry ingredients in a food processor or a blender and pulse until coarsely chopped.

 - Add oil and lemon juice and blend until completely mixed and smooth.